Spectral Analysis with Pyleoclim#

 Determining significance#

 Great, we’ve found peaks.
 Now it’s time to determine whether said peaks are significant.
 That is: do they stand out compared to what one might expect to see in a random timeseries?
-Pyleoclim tests against an AR(1) benchmark, simulating surrogates of the time series.
+By default, Pyleoclim tests against an AR(1) benchmark, simulating surrogates of the time series.
 Let’s use this on the Lomb-Scargle method and test against 90%, 95%, and 99% significance level through the PSD.signif_test

 .
 The qs